Their neighbors couldn’t get to vaccine sites. So they created ‘Joe’s Covee Car’ and offered free rides.

 The retired couple is part of a network of informal volunteers across the nation who have stepped in to help strangers secure vaccines amid a rollout process that has, at times, been bumpy, competitive and confusing.

-In Chicago, a 14-year-old high school student has spent his evenings glued to a laptop, helping strangers secure open slots.
-In Maryland, a group of teachers found time in-between classes to schedule appointments for others.
+In Chicago, a 14-year-old high school student has spent his evenings glued to a laptop, helping strangers secure open vaccination slots.
+In Maryland, a group of teachers found time in between classes to schedule appointments for others.
 Thousands of physicians and non-medically trained people volunteered at vaccination sites.

 Securing an appointment hasn’t been the only challenge.
-In many parts of the country, older adults and people of color, who are at higher risk of becoming infected, don’t have cars, don’t drive or don’t live near close to public transportation to get to the sites, The Post reported.
+In many parts of the country, older adults and people of color, who are at higher risk of becoming infected, don’t have cars, don’t drive or don’t live near public transportation, making it hard to get to vaccination sites, The Post reported.

-When the pandemic arrived in New Jersey last March and Cicchetti’s friends began contracting the virus, including one who later died of covid-19, he knew he wanted to help.
-For Cicchetti, who lost his brother to a disease related to 9/11 years ago, saving as many lives with the smallest of gestures was personal.
+When the pandemic arrived in New Jersey last year and Cicchetti’s friends began contracting the virus, including one who later died of covid-19, he knew he wanted to help.
+For Cicchetti, who lost his brother to a disease related to the 9/11 terrorist attacks years ago, saving as many lives with the smallest of gestures was personal.

 “If I can even prevent one person from not going through what my family went through with losing my brother, I’d call it a success,” Cicchetti said.